 Some anabolic steroids are used orally whereas others are injected intramuscularly or applied topically via gels or creams.
 People who abuse different types of steroids for bodybuilding tend to inject them into their bodies because it works faster.

 Testosterone was first synthesized in 1935 when it was used to treat depression.
 However, in 1954, professional athletes started misusing steroids for muscle growth during the Olympics when Russian weightlifters used testosterone.
-A few decades later, in the 1980s, anabolic steroids “reached” the general population that started using them to enhance athletic performance, according to National Institute on Drug Abuse.
+A few decades later, in the 1980s, anabolic steroids “reached” the general population that started using them to enhance athletic performance, according to a 2023 article titled, “Anabolic Steroids and Other Appearance and Performance Enhancing Drugs (APEDs)” from the National Institute on Drug Abuse.

 Also known as anabolic-androgenic steroids (AAS), anabolic steroids are prescription-only medications that help men who don’t produce enough testosterone on their own.
 They’re also prescribed for certain kinds of anemia, gaining weight after injury or illness, and other purposes.
 However, many people use anabolic steroids illegally i.e. without a doctor’s prescription.